Cheap Holiday Party Tray

 Assembling the Cheap Holiday Party Tray:

-It’s nice to have a “fill-in” item that kind of unites the party tray in the same way a string of lights does on a Christmas Tree.
-A lot of party trays use Rosemary but honestly, it flavors everything it touches and it’s pricey in the winter.
+It’s nice to have a “fill-in” item that kind of unites the party tray in the same way a string of lights does on a Christmas Tree and kind starts a theme.
+A lot of party trays use Rosemary but honestly, it flavors everything it touches and is pricey in the winter.
 I just went outside and got a little greenery the day before and washed it as best I could.
 It also serves to divide certain elements so they aren’t touching.

 Cheese Tray from Walmart $29.99 – 20 ounces.
 That is $23.92 per pound.